-In an official Disney statement from Disney Parks News noted that due to theme park capacity Disney will manage their attendance through a new theme park reservation system which will require all guests to have a reservation in advance in order to be allowed into the park.
+In an official Disney statement from Disney, Parks News noted that due to theme park capacity Disney will manage their attendance through a new theme park reservation system which will require all guests to have a reservation in advance to be allowed into the park.
 Disney also stated that existing ticket holders and Annual Passholders will be able to make reservation requests in phases before new tickets are sold.
 Disney will be reaching out to these guests with additional details.

 Additionally, Disney announced that Disney Vacation Club resorts at Walt Disney World will begin to reopen to members and guests along with Disney’s Fort Wilderness Resort & Campground beginning on June 22.

 Information On Other Disney Parks and On Disney Springs

 At this moment, the only Disney Park in the world that has officially reopened to the public in Shanghai Disneyland, which opened its gates on May 11.
 Disney Springs at Walt Disney World Resort also began it is phased reopening on May 20.